 - Stay hydrated.
 Concentrated urine can make pain and inflammation worse.
 Although you may want to avoid drinking water to urinate less often, water can actually help reduce some of the inflammation or bacteria causing the infection.

-If you need help assessing and treating painful urination, come see the experts at GoHealth Urgent Care.
-You can walk in without an appointment, or you can check in online.
+If you need help assessing and treating painful urination, come see the experts at one of our urgent care locations.
+You can walk in without an appointment, or save your spot online.
 We’ll have you back to feeling better in no time.

 Written by Sarah Thebarge, Physician Assistant